lortordermur/lortordermur/README.md

 * **[ASKENDUM website](http://askendum.com)** (in German)

 My second novel, a truly enormous and whimsical universe ruled by a crazed artificial intelligence, has been in preparation since 2016.
-Currently I am working on the third plot draft with no end in sight.
+Currently I am finished with the third and final plot draft.

 To help other writers of fiction I have created a calculation spreadsheet that is compatible with several office suites.

 * **[SFCalcSheet](https://github.com/lortordermur/sfcalcsheet)**

-I am also running a **[Syncthing](https://github.com/syncthing/syncthing)** relay server on a Raspberry Pi 2 so I wrote some kind of `top` for it.
+I am also running a **[Syncthing](https://github.com/syncthing/syncthing)** relay server on a Raspberry Pi 3 so I wrote a `top` for it.

 * **[strtop](https://github.com/lortordermur/strtop)**